 Students examine the history of US religious ideas, practices, and traditions between European first contact and the Civil War.
-Content may include indigenous religions, colonialism, Puritanism, dissent, the constitutional laws on religious liberty, new religious movements, Catholicism, and the Civil War.
+Topics may include indigenous religions, colonialism, Puritanism, dissent, the constitutional laws on religious liberty, new religious movements, Catholicism, and the Civil War.
 Special attention will be given to diverse and competing religious expressions.

 HIST 3375.
 US Religious History from 1865.
 3 Hours.

 Students examine the history of US religious ideas, practices, and traditions between the end of the Civil War and the present.
-Content may include the growth of secularism, immigration, modernism and fundamentalism, the religious right, and religion during the world wars and civil rights movement.
+Topics may include the growth of secularism, immigration, modernism and fundamentalism, the religious right, and religion during the world wars and civil rights movement.
 Special attention will be given to diverse and competing religious expressions.